WhyNotHugo/python-barcode/README.rst

 Requirements
 ------------

-    - Setuptools/distribute for installation (new in version 0.7beta4)
+- Setuptools/distribute for installation.
 - Python 3.5 or above
 - Program to open SVG objects (your browser should do it)
 - Optional: PIL to render barcodes as images (PNG, JPG, ...)

 Installation
 ------------

-Make sure you have setuptools/distribute installed.

-Unpack the downloaded file, cd into the pyBarcode directory and run ``python setup.py install``.
-Or just copy the barcode dir somewhere in your PYTHONPATH.

 The best way is to use pip: ``pip install python-barcode``.

+You can also install manually by downloading the tarball, extracting it, and running ``python setup.py install``.

 Provided Barcodes
 -----------------

-EAN-8, EAN-13, EAN-14, UPC-A, JAN, ISBN-10, ISBN-13, ISSN, Code 39, Code 128, PZN
+* EAN-8
+* EAN-13
+* EAN-14
+* UPC-A
+* JAN
+* ISBN-10
+* ISBN-13
+* ISSN
+* Code 39
+* Code 128
+* PZN

 Todo
 ----

 - Add documentation
 - Add more codes
-    - Improve Python 3 support
-    - Add simple GUI

 Usage
 -----